JingQ7/House-Prices-Prediction-Using-KNN-and-SVM-Algorithm/README.md

 # Scrape Real Estate Website and House Prices Prediction Using KNN and SVM Algorithm

-Scrape all houses information for sale in Toronto from <link>https://www.rew.ca/properties/areas/toronto-on</link> with Scrapy Framework.
+Scrape all houses information for sale in Toronto from <link>https://www.rew.ca/properties/areas/toronto-on</link> with Scrapy Framework, then built KNN and SVM models to predicting house price.

 ## Set Up
 Create a virtual environment</br>